jsommers/cbook/functions.rst

 Parameters to functions are passed by value
 -------------------------------------------

 The key thing to remember for function parameters is that they are *passed by value*.
-(Note that Java also uses pass-by-value semantics for function parameters.)
+(Note that Java also uses pass-by-value semantics for method parameters.)
 Passing by value means that the actual parameter values are *copied* into local storage (on the stack).
 This scheme is fine for many purposes, but it has two disadvantages:

  1. Because the function invocation ("callee") has its own copy (or copies) of parameters, modifications to that memory are always *local to the function*.
 Therefore, value parameters do not allow the callee to communicate back to the caller.
 The function's return value can communicate some information back to the caller, but not all problems can be solved with the single return value.

+    "Wait!", you may exclaim.
+"Can't I pass in a list variable in Python or some object variable in Java and *modify* that variable within the function or method I call?"
+The answer is not really.
+While it's true that you can modify a list that's passed into a function in Python, the parameter variable in the function really just receives a *copy of a reference to the list*, not the list itself.
+Same thing for Java: when you pass an object into a method, you're really *passing a reference to an object* into the method.
+The method receives a *copy* of the reference, allowing you to manipulate that object.
+We can get similar behavior with passing "pointers" into functions in C, which we'll see in the next chapter.

  2. Sometimes it is undesirable to copy the value from the caller to the callee because the value is large and copying is expensive, or because, for some reason, copying the value is undesirable.